EricScyty3/Chinese-Checkers-Platform/README.md

 If not, then you might want to have a look at how to [install](https://www.haskell.org/ghcup/) them easily through **GHCup**.
 Besides, it is also required for the user to install certain libraries to ensure the executable file provided can run correctly, which will also be mentioned in the coming sections.

-The following instructions will be descirbed based on macOS environment by default, but will also provide some information of other platforms.
+The following instructions will be described based on macOS environment by default, but will also provide some information of other platforms.